ermiasgelaye/sqlalchemy-challenge/README.md

 ### Background

-This repository is designed to make a climate analysis on Honolulu, Hawaii, to help clients trip planning, and to outlines what they need to do.
+This repository is designed to make a climate analysis on Honolulu, Hawaii, to help clients trip planning, and help to outline what they need to do.

 ## Step 1 - Climate Analysis and Exploration